Closing costs you should expect

-There are certain ordinary expenses linked to closing the sale of a house.
-These expenses are often split between the buyer and seller, as instructed in the sales contract.
-Many are conventional, but there are nuances to each, so you'll want a real estate expert in North Carolina to help show you through the deal.
+There are certain normal expenses related to closing the sale of a house.
+These expenses are often split between the buyer and seller, as directed in the sales contract.
+Many are customary, but there are nuances to each, so you'll want a real estate expert in North Carolina to help show you through your process.

 • Points (optional)